Ash515/Enrolls/README.md

 # Student Management System 👩‍🎓👨‍🎓
-A desktop python based software used for maintaining students records.
+A python based software which helpful to maintain students records very efficiently.
+Used CRUD operations to implement all the database operations.
 ## Features
 1) Adding students names
 2) Deleting students names